 You should begin with a DPIA (data protection impact assessment), a process that helps identify, assess and manage the risks associated with your data processing practices.

 Similarly, risk assessments are crucial for helping you identify the personal data you process, locating that information and identifying the associated risks.

 This results in a list of measures you can take to mitigate or eradicate threats, helping you identify the most appropriate risk management strategies.

 Technological defences are generally the simplest – although not necessarily the most cost-effective – way of tackling threats.

 The GDPR doesn’t outline specific technologies you should use, because best practices are bound to change over time.
-However, encryption tools and malware detection are more or less universal features of modern business, and an obvious starting point.
+However, encryption tools and malware detection are universal features of modern business and an obvious starting point.

 For all the ways that technology can help protect personal data, organisations are still reliant on employees using those tools correctly and keeping physical copies of data safe.

 That’s something they’re consistently unable to do, according to a CybSafe study, which found that 90% of data breaches involve human error.

 There’s not much technology can do if an employee misconfigures a database or falls for a phishing scam; that’s why organisations must create processes designed to manage those risks.